cyberphone/jws-ct/README.md

 4. Serialize the remaining JSON data using *existing* JSON tools
 5. Apply the canonicalizing filter process described in https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-00#section-3.2 on the serialized data
-6. Use the result of the previous step as "JWS Payload" to the JWS validation process descibed in https://tools.ietf.org/html/rfc7515#appendix-F
+6. Use the result of the previous step as "JWS Payload" to the JWS validation process described in https://tools.ietf.org/html/rfc7515#appendix-F

 ### Available Canonicalization Software